Investing in a property--with tenants included

 Finding out the details of the local property market is just one of the financial considerations you will have to take into account.
 You will also have to consider:

-- Sales commission (though all EverEstate’s investment properties are commission-free)
+- Sales commission (though most of EverEstate’s investment properties are commission-free)

 - Closing costs, such as notary costs and property transfer tax